 - Is the information we are using actionable?

 - What new metrics should we consider adding we haven’t thought about?
 How often do we need to see this data?

 Adding new data has no point unless it is actionable and will be used to make decisions on the account.
 Don’t waste time adding more data simply for the sake of it.

 10. Seek Collaboration

-If the PPC wheels keep spinning, going nowhere, it’s a time to step back and seek out friendly resources and second options.
+If the PPC wheels keep spinning but going nowhere, it’s time to step back to seek out friendly resources and second opinions.

-Much of the skill and science for PPC management is an individual approach so there is no shortage of ideas.
+Much of the skill and science of PPC management is unique to the individual or agency, so there is no shortage of ideas to share between you.